Cognigy/Documentation/docs/en/docs/ai/xApp/overview.md

 ## Compatibility

-- Cognigy xApps is compatible with the browsers listed [here](supported-browsers.md).
+- Cognigy xApps is compatible with the browsers and channels listed [here](supported-browsers-and-channels.md).

 ## Concepts